-Submit your CIIS Form to TCD via Web-DESI or via mail or carrier to the following address:
+Submit your declaration or report to TCD via Web-DESI or via post or carrier to the following address:

 U.S. Department of Commerce

 The list of PGCs has been updated to: 1) add new PGC 519; 2) denote PGCs 522, 525, 571, 572, 573, 574, 575, 579, 581, 582 and 583 should not be declared to describe the main activities of UDOC facilities; and 3) identify examples of typical chemicals/products within most PGC categories.

 The PIB template has been updated to reflect current operational practices.
 You can download the PowerPoint template and customize it to your facilities activites in preparation for a possible inspection.[Powerpoint Presentation]

 - Submit your request for

 Web-DESI access via fax to 202-482-1731.
 E-mail your questions on Web-DESI to:

 A handbook to assist companies in determining if their chemical is subject to declaration/reporting

 under the CWC and other administrative elements, such as corporate commitment statement and recordkeeping.